LordDashMe/tailstat/README.md

 $ /var/tailstat/bin/install
 ```

-- Once the tailstat installed, we can now start the API by running the command:
+- Once tailstat is installed, we can now start the API service by running the command below:

 ```sh
 $ /var/tailstat/bin/up_api
 ```

-- To access the the dashboard page visit <http://localhost:10001/>
+- To access the dashboard page, visit <http://localhost:10001/>

-- The tailstat API is running under <http://localhost:10000/>
+  - Also, if you want to check the API service it is running on, <http://localhost:10000/>

-## Development
+## Contribution

+To contribute, please check the following steps on different environments in order to get started.

 ### Docker Environment